 This approach allows our limited funds to have a bigger impact.
 However, we are happy to consider all applications.

 We recently launched an exciting Rising Stars in Research initiative, which aims to encourage talented early-stage researchers to focus on research into Crohn’s and Colitis.
 A further £60,000 is available to sponsor Crohn’s & Colitis UK Research Fellows to undertake a PhD, in addition to research funding awarded through our annual grant call, (i.e. a total maximum budget of £180,000 over three years).
 We then work with our Fellows to increase the profile of IBD research and its communication to the public.

 In Crohn's Disease, there is an ongoing debate about the possible role of mycobacterium avium subspecies paratuberculosis (MAP) in causing the condition and whether treatments should be developed on that basis.
 Understandably, the research has been attracting a great deal of attention since we first funded work in this area in 2006.
 Our position on MAP is that it may be responsible for Crohn's in humans, but this has not yet been proven.
 However, we welcome applications for funding for research in this area as in all others, and our research panel is keenly interested in the developments.

 The Research Strategy and Funding (RS&F) Committee takes delegated responsibility on behalf of the Board of Trustees for the research strategy and its delivery.
 This ensures that there is a framework for accountability, and that the charity is working within appropriate legal and ethical boundaries to fund research of the highest quality and of greatest benefit to people.
 A priority for our RS&F Committee will be to develop robust outcome measures to assess the long-term impact of the research we fund.

 Do you have a question for us regarding research?

-Please email the Policy and Research team at email@example.com
+Please email the Research team at email@example.com